 Rarity creates value.
 When a stone is sold exclusively by one company, they can demand a hefty price for it.

 b.
 Origin (Quarry Location) of the Material

 Transportation expenses add up to the price of slabs.
 Materials quarried within your country or region may cost less compared to those shipped from across the globe.

 Also, labor cost affects the price of every material.
-Thus, one can expect that the stone processed in China will be cheaper compared to the ones produced in Italy or Brazil, considering the wage difference.
+Thus, one can expect that the stone processed in China will be cheaper compared to the ones produced in Italy or Brazil considering the salary difference.

 c.
 Slab Size

 Larger slab dimensions allow us to install countertops with fewer seams, but more wastage.

 One large piece of granite or marble will have a more uniform color and appearance compared to using 2 or more smaller slabs joined.

 Not all slabs, however, are available in the size you need for your project.
-Sometimes you will have to buy another should the size won’t suffice.
+Sometimes you will have to buy another should the dimension won’t suffice.

 Moreover, larger slabs are harder to work with during the installation of a countertop.

 Granites and marbles are extracted in large blocks and are cut into slabs (imagine a white bread cut into slices).
-Sometimes, to maximize the huge block, some factories produce thinner sections.
-Normally, these stones come in 18 mm thickness.
+Sometimes, to maximize the enormous block, some factories produce thinner sections.
+Usually, these stones come in 18 mm thickness.
 But they are also available in 15 mm to 30 mm, depending on the stock.

 Do note, however, that the thicker the slab, the more expensive it gets.

 e.
 Complexity of the Installation

-Experienced professionals must only install natural stone countertops.
-It may be tempting to do-it-yourself, but you will only be able to save the money if you do the job correctly.
+Only experienced professionals should install your countertops.
+It may be tempting to do-it-yourself, but you will just be able to save the money if you do the job correctly.

-Lastly, your countertop’s edge profile, cutouts (for the sink, cooktop, and electrical outlet), and layout factors to the degree of difficulty of the installation.
+Lastly, your countertop’s edge profile, cutouts (for the sink, range, and electrical outlet), and layout factors to the degree of difficulty of the installation.
 Remember: your local supplier will charge you accordingly.